cortex-js/compute-engine/src/docs/guide-patterns-and-rules.md

 ---
-title: Patterns
+title: Patterns and Rules
 permalink: /compute-engine/guides/patterns-and-rules/
 layout: single
 date: Last Modified
 sidebar:
   - nav: 'compute-engine'
+toc: true
 ---

-# Patterns and Rules

 Recognizing patterns and applying rules is a powerful symbolic computing tool to identify and manipulate the structure of expressions.